 (1) If examination components are not passed, they may be retaken once.
 This includes failed examination components at other universities, universities of applied sciences, comprehensive universities, theological colleges and universities of education.
 A second retake is only possible as an exception and only for a maximum of two examination components.
-A second retake for the Master's thesis is not authorised.
-The decision on this matter will be taken by the examinations board.
+A second retake for the master thesis is not authorised.
+The decision on this matter will be taken by the examination committee.